-Gill St. Bernard's is the result of the merger of two Somerset Hills institutions — St. Bernard's School for boys in Gladstone and The Gill School for girls in Bernardsville.
+Gill St. Bernard's is the result of the merger of two Somerset Hills schools — St. Bernard's School for boys in Gladstone and The Gill School for girls in Bernardsville.

 St. Bernard's School was founded in 1900 by the Rev. Thomas A. Conover.
 It was his vision to establish a school for farm and village boys where they could be educated at the same time they learned a trade.
 The first group of boys came to St. Bernard's in September of 1900.
 They were charged $100 a year for their room and board.